 In this article, we’ll look at some of the key areas for compliance set out in the Regulatory Technical Standards (RTS) and look at what it means for the NetBanking architecture.

 Regulatory Technical Standards

-Electronic payments should be secure and payment service providers should employ technology to guarantee the authentication of the user and minimise the risk of fraud.
+Electronic payments should be secure and payment service providers should employ technology to guarantee the authentication of the user and minimize the risk of fraud.

 This includes adopting technology to prevent instances of mobile application cloning and malware detection amongst other security threats.

 But to comply with SCA, there are three key technical adoptions payment service providers need to make.

 The first aspect of the technical regulations for SCA is to implement strong authentication, by utilizing authentication one-time codes (OTCs).